jeanpimentel/notes/git/cherry-pick-a-range-of-commits-2020-05-04.md

-# cherry pick a range of commits
+# Cherry pick a range of commits

 Instead of cherry pick commits one by one, you can pass a range of commits with: